How Long Are Hard Hats Good For UK Citizens?

 Many brands produce hard hats in the market, and to deal with the intense competition, some of them tend to offer additional features that would capture the user’s attention.

-You might find brands that provide vented hard hats to keep your head cool while working under elevated temperatures while others offer a terry cloth as well as a vinyl brow pad to help keep sweat away from your eyes.
+You might find brands that provide vented hard hats to keep your head cool while working under elevated temperatures, while others offer terry cloth and a vinyl brow pad to help keep sweat away from your eyes.

 Other brands may even feature winter liners to provide the best insulator for your head.